micmejia/bible-dump/NKJV/Luke/Luke 10.md

 But it will be more tolerable for Tyre and Sidon at the judgment than for you.

 ###### 15
-And you, Capernaum, [^d]who are exalted to heaven, will be brought down to Hades.
+And you, Capernaum, who are exalted to heaven, will be brought down to Hades.

 ###### 16
 He who hears you hears Me, he who rejects you rejects Me, and he who rejects Me rejects Him who sent Me." ## The Seventy Return with Joy

 ###### 17
-Then the [^e]seventy returned with joy, saying, "Lord, even the demons are subject to us in Your name."
+Then the seventy returned with joy, saying, "Lord, even the demons are subject to us in Your name."

 ###### 18
 And He said to them, "I saw Satan fall like lightning from heaven.